anb94/gwas_pancan/scripts/WHI/plink/README.md

 ### Step 6: Generate Phenotype data

-The phenotype data for the dataset must be extracted from the forms provided by dbGaP and
+The phenotype data for the dataset must be extracted from the forms provided by dbGaP and put in a format accepted by plink and other tools.
+Additionally, we will isolate covariates used in the analysis during this process.

 File: generatephenodata.py